 If you would like to understand “what you want from it” first, we offer a free 1-on-1 personalized demo, where our data experts can help you find out just that.
 We will talk you through your use case(s), requirements, and the best way forward concerning the deployment.

-We can provide as much or as little as you need from a standalone, on-premises server application, containerized application, up to a flexible, customizable SaaS solution.
+We can provide as much or as little as you need from a standalone, on-premises server application, containerized application, up to a flexible, customizable SaaS solution – click to view Accurity's deployment options.
 Along with basic support, enterprise level support, up to custom, bespoke installation, configuration, and ongoing support with our Simplity Professional Services personnel – all part of the Simplity Group.